 - 29. Companies with strong liquidity should be able to withstand substantially adverse market circumstances over the next 24 months while still having sufficient liquidity to meet their obligations.
 To have strong liquidity, an entity must meet the ratio test for A/B and demonstrate at least four of the other supportive characteristics listed below.
 The first three characteristics reference quantitative measures that apply in most industries.
 In exceptionally stable or volatile industries, however, the relevant "Key Credit Factors" article may specify different standards.
-Characteristics of a company with strong liquidity include: - A/B for the upcoming 12 months of 1.5x or more.
-Even when measured over the next 24 months, the measure remains above 1.0x. - Positive A-B, even if forecasted EBITDA declines by 30%. - Sufficient covenant headroom for forecasted EBITDA to decline by 30% without the company breaching coverage tests, and debt is 25% below covenant limits. - The likely ability to absorb, without refinancing, high-impact, low-probability events. - Well-established, solid relationships with banks. - A generally high standing in credit markets.
-This can be assessed from equity, debt, and CDS trading data relative to peers and market averages. - Generally very prudent financial risk management.
+Characteristics of a company with strong liquidity include: - A/B for the upcoming 12 months of 1.5x or more and remaining above 1.0x over the subsequent 12-month period. - Positive A-B, even if forecasted EBITDA declines by 30%. - Sufficient covenant headroom for forecasted EBITDA to decline by 30% without the company breaching coverage tests, and debt is at least 25% below covenant limits. - The likely ability to absorb high-impact, low-probability events without refinancing. - Well-established, solid relationships with banks. - A generally high standing in credit markets.
+This can be assessed from equity, debt, and CDS trading data relative to peers and market averages. - Generally prudent risk management.
 To meet this assessment, the company needs to show evidence that its management anticipated potential setbacks and took the necessary actions to ensure continued strong liquidity.

-Adequate
+3. Adequate